 Insulin is a HORMONE produced by your pancreas.
 It controls your blood sugar levels and enables those sugars to be used by your organs for energy or tucked away for later.
 The amount of insulin produced is determined by the type and amount of sugars you consume.

-In fact, insulin is one reason that sugars are considered bad for your skin.
-Foods high in sugar but low in fiber cause a strong insulin response, and that insulin boosts the production of skin cells and SEBUM, both of which can contribute to acne.
+Insulin is one reason that sugars are considered bad for your skin.
+Foods high in sugar but low in fiber cause a strong insulin response, and insulin boosts the production of skin cells and SEBUM, both of which can contribute to acne.

 Insulin resistance occurs when your body starts ignoring signals from your INSULIN hormones, and no longer regulates your blood sugar effectively.
 In self-defense, your ENDOCRINE SYSTEM starts pumping out extra insulin every time you consume sugars, until your body ignores those levels, too, eventually stressing out your pancreas as it struggles to keep up.